yunusyildiz-ch/my-portfolio/README.md

    npm run dev
    ```

--The app will typically run at http://localhost:5173.
+The app will typically run at http://localhost:5173.

 1. **Build for Production**